TickTick Alternative for Private Weekly Planning

 Your data stays yours

 WeekFlux is local-first, so your planning data starts and stays on your device unless you choose sync.
-When you do, it is end-to-end encrypted, so the server only ever holds data it cannot read.
+When you do, planner contents are encrypted before upload.

 The free plan already includes the full local planner, so the most useful features are not locked behind a subscription.